binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 * New: We added a new search field for snippets in the admin list which allows you to search using all snippet fields.
 * New: When adding a JavaScript snippet, WPCode will attempt to remove HTML script tags, if present.

-= 2.0.4.4 =
-* Fix: Added an extra check to prevent errors in setups where the closed metaboxes user option is not an array.

-= 2.0.4.3 =
-* Tweak: We updated the default behaviour of our page scripts metabox so that it is collapsed by default.

-= 2.0.4.2 =
-* Tweak: Changing SweetAlert library version to prevent the interference on .ru sites.

-= 2.0.4.1 =
-* Fix: Don't show the metabox when headers & footers only mode is enabled.

-= 2.0.4 =
-* New: We added more free snippets to the snippet library, simply connect your website to the WPCode Library and load them directly from the WPCode plugin.
-* New: We added a new code type for CSS Styles that many of you requested, so now it's even easier to add custom styles to your site with all the powerful WPCode features.
-* Tweak: We added an extra check to make sure when you copy-paste a PHP snippet it's easier to use by removing the opening tag, if present.
-* Fix: We fixed a bug where in certain scenarios a snippet's code would get changed when changing its status from the list of snippets.

-= 2.0.3 =
-* Tweak: Adjusted the hook used to load "Run Everywhere" PHP snippets to "plugins_loaded" to allow running snippets on earlier hooks.
-* Fix: Adjusted the link in the plugins list to point to the correct admin page in headers & footers mode.
-* Fix: Adjusted logic for headers & footers page when user is not allowed to edit HTML & improved messaging based on permissions.

-= 2.0.2 =
-* Tweak: Snippets used as shortcodes will no longer be executed if they are inactive.
-* Fix: Conditional logic rules for homepage were not working correctly in all scenarios.
-* Fix: Improved auto-insert location matching to avoid snippets not loading in some setups.
-* Fix: We improved the importer tools to avoid unslashing certain types of PHP code.

-= 2.0.1 =
-* Tweak: Auto-insert is now the default option when creating a new snippet.
-* Tweak: We updated the way we add custom capabilities to improve a scenario where the plugin needed to be reactivated.
-* Fix: We updated the way PHP code is saved to improve support for backslashes.
-* Fix: We tweaked the Page URL rules that were not matching in some cases.

-= 2.0.0 =
-* New: Insert Headers and Footers is now WPCode - We make it easy for you to add code snippets in WordPress without having to edit your theme's functions.php file.
-* New: Full Code Snippets Library - WordPress code snippets library right inside the WPCode plugin.
-* New: WordPress code generators to help you quickly generate ready-to-use code using the latest WordPress coding standards and APIs.
-* New: Conditional Logic for Code Snippets - Instead of learning the various WordPress conditional logic queries, you can use our beginner-friendly conditional logic user interface.
-* New: Auto-insert in various locations of your site or manual code output using shortcodes.

-= 1.6.2 =
-* Fix: Reverted a method visibility that was conflicting with other plugins using it.

-= 1.6.1 =
-* Tested compatibility with WordPress 5.9

-= 1.6.0 =
-* Fix: Only show settings CTA to users able to visit the settings page.
-* Enhancement: Improve settings page user experience on heavily customized WordPress installs.

-= 1.5.0 =
-* New: Code editors now use CodeMirror for syntax highlighting.

-= 1.4.6 =
-* Tested compatibility with WordPress 5.4.2

-= 1.4.5 =
-* Tested compatibility with WordPress 5.3.2
-* Add support for printing scripts right after the opening body tag using the `wp_body_open` action

-= 1.4.4 =
-* Tested compatibility with WordPress 5.2
-* Updated text-domain standards and in plugin header

-= 1.4.3 =
-* Update FAQs
-* Introduce three new filters: disable_ihaf, disable_ihaf_footer, disable_ihaf_header

-= 1.4.2 =
-* Code cleanups

-= 1.4.1 =
-* Fixes for users running PHP version less than 5.5

-= 1.4 =
-* Tested with WordPress 4.7.2
-* cleaned up code

-= 1.3.3 =
-* Tested with WordPress 4.3
-* Fix: plugin_dir_path() and plugin_dir_url() used for Multisite / symlink support

-= 1.3.2 =
-* Fix: Dashboard widget logo URL when RSS feed cannot be loaded
-* Fix: WordPress 4.0 support
-* Added: POT language file

-= 1.3.1 =
-* Improved settings UI for WordPress 3.8+
-* Bumped minimum version requirement

-= 1.3 =
-* fixed readme file

-= 1.2 =
-* cleaned up code

-= 1.1 =
-* fixed unnecessary CSS loading

-= 1.0 =
-* Initial version